biharygergo/card-estimator/src/cli/data/20250317_benefits-of-planning-poker.md

 ## **Conclusion**

-Planning Poker is more than just a game—it's a proven Agile estimation technique that enhances collaboration, eliminates bias, and leads to more accurate and efficient planning.
+Planning Poker is more than just a game, it's a proven Agile estimation technique that enhances collaboration, eliminates bias, and leads to more accurate and efficient planning.
 By fostering team discussions, engaging remote teams, and reducing estimation risks, Planning Poker helps Agile teams stay aligned and productive.

 Want to learn more?
 Explore our comprehensive [guide on running effective Planning Poker sessions](/knowledge-base/how-to-run-planning-poker-session-with-planningpoker-live) or discover how to [maximize estimation accuracy with different card sets](/knowledge-base/maximize-estimation-with-different-card-sets-in-planningpoker-live).
 If you're comparing approaches, check out our overview of [different Agile estimation techniques](/knowledge-base/comparing-agile-estimation-techniques).